rawatsudhir1/PBI-CI-CD/README.md

 # PBI - CI/CD using service principal
-This week i bumped up on a situation where user want to setup CICD pipeline for PowerBI reports using service principal.
-I did try the scenario and sharing my expereince.
+Recently, I bumped up on a situation where a user want to setup CI/CD pipeline for PowerBI reports using service principal.
+I did try the scenario and sharing my expereince here.

 # Prerequisite
 - [Azure subscription](https://azure.microsoft.com/en-us/free/)